HS Produkt VHS: VHS-K

 A carbine version of the VHS rifle.

 VHS-2

 The VHS-2 was shown to the public for the first time in April 2013, during the Adriatic Sea Defense & Aerospace (ASDA) exhibition in Split, Croatia.
 Its improvements include a more conventional fire selector, a redesigned carrying handle, an adjustable-length buttstock, and an ambidextrous cartridge casing ejection system that can be reconfigured in less than a minute.

 The VHS-2 line consists of the VHS-D2 assault rifle and the VHS-K2 carbine.

 Springfield Hellion

-A semi-automatic version of the VHS-2 made for Springfield Armory, which was unveiled in January 2022.
+A semi-automatic version of the VHS-2 was made for Springfield Armory, Inc., which was unveiled in January 2022.